rickpowell1311/onwrd/README.md

 }
 ```

-... then raise the event from your domain, using the `Outboxed` base class:
+... then raise the event from your domain, using the `EventRaiser` base class:
 ```
-public class Purchase : Outboxed
+public class Purchase : EventRaiser
 {
     public decimal Cost { get; private set; }